vmpyre/solana-handbook/docs/handbook/chapter4/associated-token-account.md

+## Token Account

+A Token Account on Solana is a general term for any account that holds tokens.
+Token accounts are created by the Token Program and store different types of tokens.
+Every account has a unique mint address.
+These accounts serve to hold a user's balance of a specific token, but are not automatically tied to any particular wallet.

 ## Associated Token Account

 An Associated Token Account (ATA) is a special account on Solana that is used to store tokens from SPL Token Program.